So we are drinking a...

 For others, the man whose thick Norfolk accent enlivened a thousand TV screens is more associated with Turkey Twizzlers and animal cruelty.
 Whichever.
 This mechanic's son, who started a three hundred million Pound business on the equivalent, in today's money, of two pounds fifty, worked his way up to a villa in Saint Tropez and a stately home in his native Norfolk.

-We're drinking to Bernard Matthews' entrepreneurialism and thinking about placing an order for our Christmas turkey with our Turkish Delight cocktail.
+We're drinking to Bernard Matthews' entrepreneurialism and thinking about placing an order for our Christmas turkey with our Rum Swizzle cocktail.
 And we are pretty sure you, like us, will find it "bootiful".